 Race Team Training

 Being part of the race team is a wonderful way to participate in club activities, meet and get to know other members, and its a role that can offer an immense amount of satisfaction.
 We support members who want to help out but are unsure about what is involved or nervous about not 'doing it right'.
-In particular, we want members to be comfortable in 'stepping up' to fill the role of race officer and to enhance the race management expertise that already exists at the club.
+In particular, we want members to be comfortable in filling the role of race officer and to be confident of rescue techniques when on a patrol boat.
+This training enhances the race and safety management expertise that already exists at the club.

-Members interested in volunteering as a race officer, or simply finding out more about what is involved as part of the race team on the Raptackle bridge, Cobnor hut or on Glad Emma, is welcome to attend our sessions in the clubhouse or on Glad Emma.
-Members can contact the sailing manager at any time for more information and help on race duties
+Members are welcome to attend our sessions in the clubhouse or on the water.
+Contact the sailing manager at any time for more information and help on race duties.